thumbnail image

 226 S. Jefferson Street, Dublin, GA 31021

 One of Dublin’s oldest grocery warehouses, this building was built around the turn of the century and overlooked the M. D. & S. and the W. & T. Railroad Depots, both now razed.
 Notice the arched openings along the tracks for ease of unloading shipments.
 In 2018, the building partially collapsed, and a determined Downtown Development Authority jumped into action.
 They used financing options to secure a tenant to save and restore the building.
-Gernot Schaaf revitalized the structure and transformed it into Established Furniture Company, makers determined to craft pieces that families will cherish for generations.
+Gernot Schaaf revitalized the structure, and it is currently under renovation for use as commercial space.

 204 S. Jefferson Street, Dublin, GA 31021